 If you travel to New York City, the 9/11 Memorial & Museum is a worthwhile stop on your itinerary.
-They’ve done a solid job of presenting and memorializing the events.
-If you have memories of the news coverage of the twin towers falling, this displays and videos in this museum will cause reflection.
+They have done a solid job of presenting and memorializing the events.
+If you have memories of the news coverage of the twin towers falling, the displays and videos in this museum will cause reflection.
 And if you were too young to remember this horrific day (like our kids), you will have a new appreciation for both the terror and heroism of the people who were living in NYC.

 Note that the images and videos in this museum are not appropriate for most younger kids, so use your best judgement on whether you simply view the exterior memorial fountains at the One World Trade Center, or get tickets to tour the entire museum.
 In our opinion, high school and middle school kids should be fine, but it may be worth deferring for elementary school kids.